peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### NewMap
     public static CBORObject NewMap()
+Creates a new empty CBOR map that stores its keys in an undefined order.

+**Returns:**

+* A new CBOR map.

+### NewOrderedMap
+    public static CBORObject NewOrderedMap()
-Creates a new empty CBOR map.
+Creates a new empty CBOR map that ensures that keys are stored in the order in which they are inserted.

 **Returns:**